Query Complexity of Tournament Solutions: Introduction

 } \shortversion{{\bf Our Contribution.~~}} In this paper, we prove tight bounds on the query complexity of commonly used tournament solutions.
 Our specific contributions in this paper are as follows.

 \begin{itemize} \item We show that the query complexity of the problem of finding the set of Condorcet non-losers is $2n-\lfloor \log n \rfloor -2$ [\Cref{obs:cond_win_lose}].

-\item We show that any algorithm for finding the Copeland set, the Slater set, and the Markov set in a tournament has query complexity ${n\choose 2}$ [\Cref{thm:many_st_lb}].
-We remark that Goyal et al.~\cite{goyalCaldem17} also discovered this result independently (and in parallel) around same time.
+\item We show that any deterministic algorithm for finding the Copeland set, the Slater set, and the Markov set in a tournament has query complexity ${n\choose 2}$ [\Cref{thm:many_st_lb}].
+We remark that Goyal et al.~\cite{goyalCaldem17} also discovered this result independently (and in parallel) around the same time.
+We also show that any randomized algorithm for finding the Copeland set, the Slater set, and the Markov set of tournaments has an expected query complexity of ${n\choose 2}$ [\Cref{thm:random_many_st_lb}].